fedemengo/FFC/README.md

 ## TODOs
 * Check this TODO list
-* Fix names in grammar
 * Action on the tree
 	* Code generation (e.g. If is smth in stack and some conditional jump) (recursively within different statement)
 	* Reorganize tree (optimization)
 * Mappings between current and final code
 * Dynamically load external library

-* Debugging on AST printing
 * Think if more `\` escaped character are needed (supported `\n`, `\t`, `\\`, `\"`)
 * Think about `\n` instead of `;` for SEMICOLON tokens
 * Add Lexer support for -2^31